L1 to L2 Messaging

 L1

-L1 needs to generate events for L2 calls that contain all the information needed for the L2 call and the process that took place on L1, which will be parsed by the rooch_node
+L1 needs to generate events for L2 calls that contain all the information needed for the L2 call and the process that took place on L1, which will be parsed by the rooch_node and relayed to L2.

 -